Relax. Be creative. Enjoy time together. Learn to love learning.

-Home schooling is not the same as public schooling.
+Home schooling is not public schooling.
 Get comfortable.
 Don’t plan on sitting at desks all day.
-Be willing to go with the flow of family life.
-Set some priorities and then be willing to work around illnesses, births and other family events, because family comes first.
+Go with the flow of family life.
+Set priorities, but be willing to work around illnesses, births and other family events.
+Family comes first.

-If you are transitioning from public school, allow time for everyone to get used to being home.
-Find the joy of being together.
-Then work on academics.
+If you are transitioning from public school, allow everyone to get used to being home.
+Find the joy of being together–then work on academics.

 When you are ready to begin, begin with the basics: Reading, Writing, Arithmetic–and History.
-Don’t allow yourself to be overwhelmed with materials; keep things as simple as possible.
+Don’t allow yourself to be overwhelmed with materials; keep things simple.
 Allow your children to follow their interests.
 Feed the flame.

-For five-year-olds I would suggest: reading stories; going on field trips (join a home schooling group to access ideas and opportunities); listening to good, varied music (classical, “Rory’s Little Broadway,” jazz, ragtime, Hap Palmer, etc); basic art supplies (crayons, paper, finger paints, playdough, Sculpey, watercolors and brushes); phonogram cards, McGuffey Readers and short, consistent lessons in beginning math.
+For five-year-olds: read stories; go on field trips (join a home schooling group to access ideas and opportunities); listen to good, varied music (classical, “Rory’s Little Broadway,” jazz, ragtime, Hap Palmer, etc); basic art supplies (crayons, paper, finger paints, playdough, Sculpey, watercolors and brushes); phonogram cards, McGuffey Readers and short, consistent lessons in beginning math.
 (Sources for materials listed below.)

 For specific tips on home schooling teens, please see Mentoring Teens.

 I have listed below some ideas to check out for all grade-levels.
 I have arranged them by subject and then by age-group, youngest first.
 They are just possibilities.
 You will not be able to use them all and there is plenty more where they came from.
 Again, the key is not to get overwhelmed.
 Just find things that meet your needs.
 Keep it simple.

 Work full time, but want to home school?
 You can!
 Check out this 13 minute podcast with Kate Dalley and Susan Goers, and then visit educationtransformed.org.
 You’ll only have your children for a small window of time.
 What they learn during that time will transform the world–one way or another.